The-GeoStack-Project/The-GeoStack-Project.github.io/README.md

 Overview GitHub Repositories - The project has 5 repositories and for two repositories there is a convenient blue download button at the top of this webpage.

-1) GeoStack-Manuals: the blue download button offers a ZIP file download of the GeoStack-Manuals repository with the two manuals to start building the Virtual Machines for the Workshop and the Course.
+1) GeoStack-Manuals: the blue button 'Download Manuals' offers a ZIP file download of the GeoStack-Manuals repository with the two manuals to start building the Virtual Machines for the Workshop and the Course.
+The ZIP file to download will be GeoStack-Manuals-master.zip.

-2) GeoStack-Project-Files: the blue download button offers a ZIP file download of the GeoStack-Project-Files repository with the text editor source documents, document images, document cover design and project logo for all the PDF files of the workshop and course.
-Just to save you a lot of time in case you want to re-use content!
+2) GeoStack-Project-Files: the blue button 'Project Files' offers a ZIP file download of the GeoStack-Project-Files repository with the text editor source documents, document images, document cover design, the GeoStack project logo etc. for all the PDF files of the workshop and course.
+Just to save you a lot of time in case you want to re-use Open Content!
+The ZIP file to download will be GeoStack-Project-Files-master.zip.

 - Text editing was done with [LibreOffice Writer](https://www.libreoffice.org/) and the document files are in the [Open Document Text (ODT)](https://en.wikipedia.org/wiki/OpenDocument) file format.
 - Image processing was done with [GIMP](https://www.gimp.org/).